YannPares/be-movie/README.md

-!Disclaimer : Actually is a hard-coded due the issue on mongoDB atlas at 18/01/24
+!Disclaimer : Actually is a hard-coded project due the issue on mongoDB atlas at 18/01/24

 # beMovie - be your own movie